mateuszbruzda2/React_tetris/README.md

 # React_tetris
 Tetris game with React Hooks.
 Tetris from scratch using hooks like useState, useEffect, useCallback and custom hooks.
 Styling is done with Styled Components.

+# Preconditions to start game:
+To start Game locally on your PC you will need to have VSC (or other code editor).
+Download game code from this github.
+Inside main directory run following commands on terminal:
+'npm instal' it will install all dependences from json files 'npm start' it will open on you browser 'http://localhost:3000/' where you will be able to enjoy the game.
+'ctrl+C' on terminal will shout down the app.

 <br/>

 ## Technologies used